carmanwong/google-eliza-talk/README.md

 # google-eliza-talk
 A python programme connect Google search engine with Eliza AI.
 Eliza ask question to Google and turn it into Google search quest.
 You can see 2 robots chat in real time.
 The conversation linked to emotion analyzer, making 2 robot seems have emotions.

+Here is a more detailed project description: https://carmanyesno.wixsite.com/elizagoogletalk

 Here are some extracted interesting conversations between Google and Eliza:

 Hello.
 What do you want Google to discuss with Eliza?